Noroff-FEU-Assignments/project-exam-1-JeanArce/README.md

 Use Git commands (git add, git commit, git push) to track and commit the changes to the local repository.
 Push the committed changes to the GitHub repository using the command: git push -u origin main.
 Utilize version control practices, such as creating branches (git branch) for new features or bug fixes and merging them (git merge) back into the main branch.
+One.com as a web host.
+wordpress as a CMS

 ## Contact